OnlyTheEnd/ip/docs/README.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.
 Mac users: Ensure you have the precise JDK version prescribed here.
-2. Download the latest `.jar` file from here.
+2. Download the latest `.jar` file from [here](https://github.com/OnlyTheEnd/ip/releases/tag/A-Release).
-3. Copy the file to the folder you want to use as the home folder for your AddressBook.
+3. Copy the file to the folder you want to use as the home folder for your TaskList.
 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar veigar.jar` command to run the application.
 A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.